prashanthi411/garbled_circuits/readme.txt

+rsa.h contains common functions required for rsa implementation using gmp

+1. run keygen.c (executable --> keys) to generate e,d and n

-public_key.txt contains n in the first line and e in the second line private_key.txt contains n in the first line and d in the second line rsa.h contains common functions required for rsa implementation using gmp
+public_key.txt contains n in the first line and e in the second line private_key.txt contains n in the first line and d in the second line
-1. run keygen.c to generate e,d and n

 2. run alice_ot1.c (executable --> alice1) to generate x_0 and x_1